crunchy-labs/crunchyroll-rs/CONTRIBUTING.md

 To guarantee test integrity with `__test_strict` these fields must also be included.
 Attribute the fields with `#[cfg(feature = "__test_strict")]` to only include them when testing with the `__test_strict` feature.
 This ensures that no extra memory is allocated for field values which will never be used.
-Use `StrictValue` as type for the fields.
+Use `crate::StrictValue` as type for the fields.
+See [here](https://github.com/crunchy-labs/crunchyroll-rs/blob/7afffd6a2ce04e90a825f4da504690800979b015/src/media.rs#L98) for an example how it's used in a struct.

 A struct after the named conventions looks like this:
 ```rust